phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
 - M60 is a true machine gun: more powerful with 100 rounds ammo capacity, while LSW is a versatile LMG.
 - Some ammo types can be crafted and Flamethrower can be upgraded via Fix-Boy.
+- Rocket Launcher damage buffed to account for higher average critter HP compared to FO1 where the vanilla values come from.
 - ST now adds to base skill.